1938 Alabama Crimson Tide football team: Tennessee

 In Birmingham, Alabama was upset by rival Tennessee 13–0 at Legion Field.
 Leonard Coffman scored both of the Volunteers' touchdowns on one-yard runs in the first and third quarters.
 George Cafego also starred for Tennessee with his 120 rushing yards on 17 attempts that included separate runs of 48 and 33 yards.
-The loss was Alabama's first against Tennessee since the 1932 season, and brought Alabama's all-time record against Tennessee to 13–6–2.
+The loss was Alabama's first against Tennessee since the 1932 season.